Limitations of Our Premium Full Text RSS Feeds Service

 While in some cases the Full Text algorithm will not produce the desired results, this is not a bug, but instead a result of the lack of technological means.

-The full text algorithm works by going to each individual item’s page and reading that page in order to determine the actual full content of the item, and some other data about it, such as the featured image.
+The Full Text algorithm works by going to each individual item’s page and reading that page in order to determine the actual full content of the item, and some other data about it, such as the featured image.
 The software behind this service does not see what humans see, but instead, it sees HTML markup, and from its structure attempts to determine what is what.
+From this content, the service is able to determine if the content is to be imported and parsed as new post content.

 However, in some cases, it is not possible due to the wrong structurization of the page’s markup and lack of semantic connection between elements of the page that identify it as an “article”.
 You can read more about how the Full Text service works here.

-Trying to import too many feed items via the full text service
+2. Trying to import too many feed items via the Full Text service